 Doctoral candidates are required to attend locally organised guest speaker seminars.
 Doctoral candidates are free to choose the seminars they wish to attend from the local programme of guest speaker seminars.
 The Steering Committee will define how many seminars are to be attended.

 Dr. med.: at least ten in total

-Doctoral candidates are required to provide evidence of having given at least one presentation (poster or talk) at a national symposium.
+Doctoral candidates are required to provide evidence of having given at least one or rather two presentation (poster or talk) at different national symposia/conferences.

 Specified number of external congresses: